taocpp/PEGTL/doc/Actions-and-States.md

 The "no switching style" consists of having one (or more) state-arguments that are passed to a parsing run and that are the arguments to all actions' `apply()` and `apply0()` static member functions.

-For an example of how to build a generic JSON data structure with the "no switching style" see `src/example/pegtl/json_build_two.cpp`.

 ### Intrusive Switching

 The `state<>` and `action<>` [meta combinators](Rule-Reference.md#meta-rules) can be used to hard-code state and actions switches in the grammar.